tflosse/Cheat-Sheets/Mongoose.md

     {timestamps: true}
 )

-// this example uses a tweet:
-const tweetSchema = new Schema(
+// this example uses a ModelName: const ModelNameSchema = new Schema(
     {
         title: String,
         body: String,